24 hours customer service +9779849693351

 • Trekker's Information Management System (TIMS) Card.

-• Sleeping bag for a comfortable night's sleep on a trek in minus-25 degrees
+• Sleeping bag for a comfortable night's sleep in sub-zero temperatures.

-• A certificate of appreciation from Nepal wilderness trekking after a successful trek
+• A certificate of appreciation from Nepal Wilderness Trekking after the successful completion of the trek.

 Cost Excluded